Te Whareumu: Te Ika-a-ranga-nui

-The Ngapuhi taua, lead by Te Whareumu and Hongi Hika were armed with many muskets and Hongi must have looked impressive in his suit of armour, given to him by King George IV, on the other side of the field were the Ngati Whatua tribe and allies, numbering over a 1,000 men, though they lacked the firepower of the Ngapuhi combine.
-On spotting their rivals, the Ngati Whatua launched a full assault met by Te Whareumu and his tribe, the fighting was fierce and bloody and just when it looked like the superior numbers of Ngati Whatua would overwhelm them, in came Hongi Hika, the guns blazed unmercifully and Ngati Whatua retreated to the forest edge, but they were rallied again by an old chief and once more charged the Ngapuhi ranks, only to die in a rain of bullets.
-Then Te Whareumu and Hongi charged the Ngati Whatua lines and the slaughter commenced, the bodies of over 700 Ngati Whatua and their allies were spread all over the field and the remaining survivors fled for their lives, being chased all the way by members of Ngapuhi.
-The slaughter was so great that the Waimako stream ran red with blood and while Ngati Whatua suffered large losses, Ngapuhi also lost several chiefs including Te Ahu, Te Puhi, Hare Hongi (Hongi Hikas son).
-As the triumphant victors returned home they saw enemy heads stuck on posts by celebrating members and one captured woman was eaten at a certain point by members of Patuone and Nenes hapu, this was the last time those two participated in the eating of human flesh, such was the bloody nature of the time.
+The Ngāpuhi taua, led by Te Whareumu and Hongi Hika were armed with many muskets and Hongi must have looked impressive in his suit of armour, given to him by King George IV, on the other side of the field were the Ngāti Whātua tribe and allies, numbering over a 1,000 men, though they lacked the firepower of the Ngāpuhi combine.
+On spotting their rivals, the Ngāti Whātua launched a full assault met by Te Whareumu and his tribe, the fighting was fierce and bloody and just when it looked like the superior numbers of Ngāti Whātua would overwhelm them, in came Hongi Hika, the guns blazed unmercifully and Ngāti Whātua retreated to the forest edge, but they were rallied again by an old chief and once more charged the Ngāpuhi ranks, only to die in a rain of bullets.
+Then Te Whareumu and Hongi charged the Ngāti Whātua lines and the slaughter commenced, the bodies of over 700 Ngāti Whātua and their allies were spread all over the field and the remaining survivors fled for their lives, being chased all the way by members of Ngāpuhi.
+The slaughter was so great that the Waimako stream ran red with blood and while Ngāti Whātua suffered large losses, Ngāpuhi also lost several chiefs including Te Ahu, Te Puhi, and Hare Hongi (Hongi Hika's son).
+As the triumphant victors returned home they saw enemy heads stuck on posts by celebrating members and one captured woman was eaten at a certain point by members of Patuone and Nene's hapū, this was the last time those two participated in the eating of human flesh, such was the bloody nature of the time.
 Te Whareumu was well satisfied with his utu (revenge) but Hongi Hika went straight in to another fight with Ngati Pou at Whangaroa.